 Rewarding Achievement and Incentivizing Successful Employees (RAISE) Act

-What Does the Rewarding Achievement and Incentivizing Successful Employees (RAISE) Act Do?
+What Would the Rewarding Achievement and Incentivizing Successful Employees (RAISE) Act Do?

-- The RAISE Act would allow employers to pay individual workers more than the union contract specifies.
+- The RAISE Act would allow employers to pay individual workers more than their union contracts specify.
 This is currently illegal without first bargaining with the union.

 - Employers could not selectively give raises to anti-union workers to undermine the union, consistent with current federal law.
 Under the RAISE Act, it would remain illegal to discriminate against workers on the basis of union membership.

 - Unions were originally established to protect workers from making too little money, not too much.
 The RAISE Act would still allow union contracts to set the minimum that workers can earn.

 - Currently, union contracts set both a wage floor and a wage ceiling.
 Unionized employers may not give productive workers pay raises without negotiating them with the union.

 - Unions usually resist individual raises.
 They typically demand that employers reward workers for “time served” rather than hard work.

 - Unions have successfully fought bonuses to hard-working employees.
 The National Labor Relations Board has ruled that they constitute illegal “direct dealing,” which collective bargaining law forbids.

 - This means that in many unionized companies, a worker cannot earn higher wages than what his union contract specifies—no matter how hard he or she works.